Dense generic well-rounded lattices: Generic well-rounded lattices

-The minimisation of the theta series for specific ranges for $q$ is interesting in itself, but this problem has also real-life applications in contexts such as wireless communications in the presence of an eavesdropper, where it has been shown \cite{belfiore} that in the Rayleigh fading wiretap channel, using lattice coset codes, one can bound the eavesdropper's correct decoding probability by the theta series of the sublattice used for the lattice coset codes.
-Further, the minimisation of the theta series of lattices appear when one wants to find an optimal arrangement of particles which minimize the average energy per particle, when the interaction potential energies between particles are Gaussians \cite{blanc2015}.
+The minimization of the theta series for specific ranges for $q$ is interesting in itself, but this problem has also real-life applications in contexts such as wireless communications (cf. Section \ref{sec:app}).
+The minimization of the theta series also has applications in physics: \emph{e.g.}, finding optimal arrangements of particles interacting under Gaussian potentials \cite{blanc2015}.

-Densest lattice packings (with maximal $\lambda_1$) have a large kissing number in all the dimensions for which the densest packings are known.
+Densest lattice packings have a large kissing number in all dimensions for which the densest packings are known.
 Thus, a natural direction is to consider lattices with minimal kissing number but for which $\lambda_1$ is close to the maximum in that dimension.
 This is the motivation behind the deformed lattices.
 As we will see, however, this does not mean that the theta function of the deformed lattice will be smaller than those for the non-deformed lattices $D_n$ and $E_8$.
 Indeed, it has been recently shown in \cite{cohn2019universal} that in dimensions 8 and 24, minimizers of the theta series in these dimension are the $E_8$ and Leech lattice, respectively.
 Nevertheless, the construction of GWR lattices with arbitrary good packing density is something that, as far as we are aware, has not been done before.
 Further, such constructions provide good candidates for secure lattice codes according to \cite{towards} (see also discussion in Section \ref{sec:conclusion}).